-Tasmania’s achingly beautiful Central Highlands are often missed off the classic tourist guide book as a region (most rather too obviously dividing it into north, south, east and Western Wilderness) probably because the area is simply too diverse to write about with any ease.
-From the land of three thousand lakes (hence it is also known as The Lake Country - and therefore a fisherman’s heaven) including Australia’s deepest fresh water lake, Lake St Clair, and Australia’s largest freshwater lake, The Great Lake, to bubolic pastures – the source of much of the world’s purest organic merino wool, and villages that arguably resemble the Cotswolds (until you take in the vast mountain ranges that form their backdrop) to the raw wilderness of the World Heritage listed Walls of Jerusalem National Park and bordering with the iconic Cradle Mountain, this area doesn’t fit an easy description.
+Also known as The Land of Three Thousand Lakes, the region is home to Australia’s deepest freshwater lake, Lake St Clair, and one of Australia’s largest freshwater lakes, The Great Lake, as well as the raw wilderness of the World Heritage-listed Walls of Jerusalem National Park.
+This area doesn’t fit an easy description.
 Nor does it fit into any straightforward weather map – here, more than anywhere else in Tasmania, are you likely to witness four seasons in one day.
 Watch Willem Dafoe in the hauntingly wonderful film The Hunter, based on Juliet Leigh’s novel, for a clear indication of what you might expect.

-Tasmania's showcase trout waters are found in the lakes of the Central Highlands.
-Essentially these are wild trout fisheries dominated by naturally spawned brown trout, though wild rainbows are common enough.
-The wily nature of the trout, the confusing diversity of the waters and the variability of the weather has led to a reputation of demanding trout fishing, hence the on-going fascination and world-class image.
+Tasmania's brimming trout waters are found here, dominated by naturally spawned brown trout, though wild rainbows are common enough.
+The wily nature of the trout, the confusing diversity of the waters and the variability of the weather has led to a reputation of demanding trout fishing.